mendenm/flexible_flyer/README.md

 See the [progress log](progress_log.md) to see what is happening.

+## NEWS!
+This project has finalized on the name "paraglider" instead of "flexible flyer".
+It's the same project!
+I can't change the name of the git repository.

 ## Overview

 This repository contains a couple of different but closely related, projects.
 It is derived from a mix of the [Phoenix v2](https://www.thingiverse.com/thing:1453190), the [Unlimbited Phoenix v3](https://www.thingiverse.com/thing:1674320), and the [Phoenix Reborn](https://www.thingiverse.com/thing:2217431) hands.